baetis-ma/rp2040-imu/README.md

 ## Gyroscope and Accelerometer

 #### The mpu6500 is a combined three axis gyroscope and three axis accelerometer.
-We will be using this to supply 100 samples of each measurement every second.
-The measurements from this device have a strong tendency to drift and the accelerometer measurements are relatively noisy in the short term and stable in the long term.
+Which is used to supply a 1000 samples of each measurement every second.
+The gyroscope measurements from this device have a strong tendency to drift and the accelerometer measurements tend to be relatively noisy in the short term and stable in the long term.
 The gyroscope and accelerometer measurements are filtered (high pass for gyroscope and low pass for accelerometer) and combined.
 The results are pitch (forward/backward tilt) and roll (left/right tilt) measurements that filter out the low frequency drift of the gyroscope measurements and the frequency noise of the accelerometers.
 #### The following code lines show the basis of the pitch and roll calculation.
 The rate is the number of spi (12 byte) reads per second.
 The tau is the time constant of the gyroscope high frequency and also the time constant of the accelerometer low pass filter in seconds.
 Fusion_T is the digital filter multiplier for the high frequency dsp filter and (1 - Fusion_T) is the dsp multiplier for the low frequency dsp filter.
 ```C
     float rate = 0.01;      //sample rate in seconds